 There's nothing like biting into a juicy, perfectly grilled burger with just the right combination of toppings.
-In honor of National Burger Day on May 28, we rounded up some of the best places across New York State to get your fix of this national treasure.
-Warning: reading this blog will definitely make you hungry.
+We rounded up some of the best places across New York State to get your fix of this national treasure.
+Warning: reading this blog post will definitely make you crave a burger.

-Livingood's burgers are sinfully good, so it’s not surprising that each of their “7 Deadly Burgers” is themed after one of the seven deadly sins.
-Feeling extra hungry?
-Try the “Gluttony,” featuring two half-pound patties made from locally farmed black Angus beef topped with cheddar, bacon, lettuce, tomato...and more bacon.
-Be careful not to be out-ordered by your dining companions or you could find yourself “Lust”-ing for a perfect patty topped with sharp cheddar, fried onion petals, bacon, and LG’s BBQ sauce served on a shapely brioche bun.
+Livingood's burgers are sinfully good.
+Be sure to try the Sloppy Mac & Cheese Burger for a perfect patty loaded with cheesy mac & cheese and crispy bacon bits served on a shapely brioche bun.
 This kid-friendly restaurant is near activities that the whole family is sure to love, like tubing, climbing, and biking at the Ausable Chasm (AKA the Grand Canyon of the Adirondacks) and berry-picking at Rulf’s Orchard.

 Your kids (and inner kid) may giggle at the concept of a burger called the “Loose Caboose” at a place called Crazy Otto’s, but this burger is no joke.
 Grab a booth at this family-oriented 1950’s style greasy spoon and ask for an extra napkin or two because things could get messy.
 Honored as the best burger in the region, the “Loose Caboose” is topped with thinly sliced prime rib, cheddar and jack cheese, a fried egg, 1000 Island dressing, and mayo.
 Whether you’re in town digging for treasure at Herkimer Diamond Mines or just passing through (the diner is three minutes off the NYS Thruway), this is an experience you simply cannot miss.

-The Blazer’s extra thick, juicy burgers have been making it on “best burger” lists in Westchester Magazine, Zagat, and Yelp for years.
-Topping combos like bacon and cheese bring it back to the basics—good, simple food cooked well.
+The Blazer’s extra thick, juicy burgers have topping combos like bacon and cheese that bring it back to the basics—good, simple food cooked well.
 Run by the same family since 1971, this old-school family-friendly pub features throwbacks like Yankees memorabilia, arcade games, and a jukebox.
 Tip: bring cash as credit cards are not accepted.

-Featuring a patty made from ½ pound of prime black Angus and topped with gruyere cheese, a roasted portobello mushroom cap, caramelized onions, and mixed greens on a house-made bun and paired with hand-cut truffle fries, the “Mirbeau Burger” is one fancy burger in one fancy location.
-The Mirbeau Inn & Spa is one of New York’s loveliest resorts, so treat yourself to a night or two and a spa day while you’re at it.
+Featuring a patty made from ½ pound of prime black Angus and topped with gruyere cheese, blue oyster mushrooms, caramelized onions, and bordelaise sauce on a house-made bun and paired with hand-cut truffle-parmesan fries, the “Mirbeau Burger” is one fancy burger in one fancy location.
+The Mirbeau Inn & Spa is one of New York’s most lovely resorts, so treat yourself to a night or two and a spa day while you’re at it.

-“The Power Play Burger” at the Ale ‘n’ Angus Pub in Downtown Syracuse has racked up repeat wins including the 2018 “Best New York Burger” contest sponsored by the New York Beef Council and judged by Yelp Elites.
-This meaty crowd pleaser features a juicy 8-ounce Angus patty topped with strips of slow-cooked prime rib, American cheese, lettuce, and tomato served on a grilled Kaiser roll.
+“The Power Play Burger” at the Ale ‘n’ Angus Pub in Downtown Syracuse is a meaty crowd-pleaser that features a juicy 8-ounce Angus patty topped with strips of slow-cooked prime rib, American cheese, lettuce, and tomato served on a grilled kaiser roll.
 Diners praise the family-friendly pub’s cozy, casual vibe, and excellent service.